alperien/udemy-dl/README.md

 ### windows

-on Windows you also need:
+on windows you also need:

 - **`python 3.9 - 3.13`** – `windows-curses` only ships pre-built wheels for these versions. if you got newer python and `pip install` fails with *"could not find a version that satisfies the requirement windows-curses"*, either downgrade python or use `--headless` mode (which does not need curses).
 - **`windows-curses>=2.3.2`** – installed automatically by `pip install -e .`. if you install deps manually, run: